PhilJ0ly/knotId/README.md

 This is an effort to identify the reduced knot from a picture of a closed loop of string.
 It involves segmentation, skeletonization, crossing identification, crossing characterization, conversion to a 3D graph of the knot, and the knot reduction.

+## Usage
+Install [requirements](./requirements.txt).
+Open [gui.py](./gui.py), change the input and output images' directories and run file.
+In the GUI, choose the top branch color (key bindings are outlined in the script).
+Note that the success of the run depends heavily on the parameters used and the properties of the input images.
+Tweek these values in the notebooks to see what works best for your data and than use them in the main [gui.py](./gui.py).
+You can also try to change segmentation algorithm to fit your data (a few are proposed in [segmentation.ipynb](./segmentation.ipynb)).

+## Outline
 The process starts with a picture of some closed loop of rope.

 <p align="center">